 Founded in 2000, Vermont FEED has worked with more than one third of Vermont schools to create robust and viable Farm to School programs.
 As of 2007, Vermont FEED serves as the Northeast Regional Lead for the National Farm to School Network.

-Vermont Food Education Every Day (FEED) is a Farm to School program run as a partnership of three Vermont non-profit organizations: Food Works at Two Rivers Center, Northeast Organic Farming Association of Vermont (NOFA-VT), and Shelburne Farms.
+Vermont Food Education Every Day (FEED) is a Farm to School program run as a partnership of two Vermont non-profit organizations: Northeast Organic Farming Association of Vermont (NOFA-VT), and Shelburne Farms.

 Vermont Food Education Every Day (VT FEED) works with schools and communities to raise awareness about healthy food, good nutrition, and the role of Vermont farms and farmers.

 We act as a catalyst for rebuilding healthy food systems and to cultivate links between classrooms, cafeterias, communities, and local farms.